 Grades 10-12.
 Full Credit Year Course.
 Prerequisite: Staff recommendation based on the ability to read and write musical notation.
 Also recommended: concurrent enrollment in a music course.
 This course introduces the student to musicianship, theory, musical materials and procedures.
+Integrates aspects of melody, harmony, texture,

-Integrates aspects of melody, harmony, texture, rhythm, form, musical analysis, elementary composition and, to some extent, history and style.
+This course introduces the student to musicianship, theory, musical materials and procedures.
+Integrates aspects of melody, harmony, texture rhythm, form, musical analysis, elementary composition and, to some extent, history and style.
 Musicianship skills such as dictation and other listening skills, sight-singing, and keyboard harmony may be taught as a part of the course.
 All students are required to take the advanced placement examination in May.